gradle/gradle-plugin-compatibility-plugin/README.md

 ## Supported features

+In the `compatibility` block, you can define the following `features`:

 | Feature              | Description                                                                | Since version |
 |----------------------|----------------------------------------------------------------------------|---------------|
 | `configurationCache` | Indicates that the plugin is compatible with Gradle's configuration cache. | 1.0.0         |